filxy/DeepFake-Detection-app/README.md

 # DeepFake-Detection-app
-## This is the streamlit app for deep fake detection
+## This[streamlit app](https://share.streamlit.io/filxy/deepfake-detection-app/main/app.py) is for deep fake detection
 ### Upload an image and after the image is displayed click predict button